tntrung/gan/README.md

 ```

 ## Citation
-If you use this code in your research, please cite our paper:
+If you use our code in your research, please cite our paper:

 ```
 @article{trung2018gaan,